-Overview: In order to provide an understanding of addictive behaviors, a theory has to address four important questions: 1) Why do people in general use psychoactive substances?; 2) Why do some people use more than others?; 3) Why do some people become dependent/addicted/abusers/whatever?; and 4) What can be done to alleviate this dependence/addiction/abuse/whatever? (paraphrased from Goldman et al. 1999).
+Overview: In order to provide an understanding of substance use behaviors, a theory has to address four important questions: 1) Why do people in general use psychoactive substances?; 2) Why do some people use more than others?; 3) Why do some people become "dependent/ addicted/whatever" on a substance?; and 4) What can be done to alleviate this "dependence/ addiction/whatever"?
 You should think about how each reading answers these questions, and how effectively the reading answers the questions (e.g. do the authors have good data or other evidence to back up their hypotheses?
 Do they provide a good description or definition of the phenomenon they discuss?
-Is the theory plausible?
-Is the theory testable?)
+Is the theory plausible?)

-Class Discussions: Examples of some discussion from past classes include: 1) How do 12-Step treatment approaches relate to disease models of alcohol and drug addiction?
-2) Are all people with addictions physically dependent on a substance?
-If not, how does one decide if they are dependent?
+Class Discussions: Examples of some discussion from past classes include: 1) How do 12-Step treatment approaches relate to Disease Models of alcohol and drug addiction?
+2) Are all people with substance use disorders physically dependent on a substance?
+If not, how does one decide if they have a disorder?
 What are the important issues influencing this decision?
 Is there such a thing as psychological dependence without physical dependence?
 3) Should drug laws be changed based on the actions or the consequences of the drugs?
-Should drugs be banned?
+Should (some) drugs be banned?
 Should (some) drugs be openly available?
-4) Can we predict the development of alcoholism on the basis of genetic or personality factors?
-5) How do Cultural factors, Ethnicity and Gender influence substance use?
-Could this knowledge lead to stereotyping?
+4) Can we predict the development of alcohol or other substance use disorder on the basis of genetic or personality factors?
+5) How do Cultural factors, Ethnicity, Race, Gender, Age, Religion, Disability, and so on influence substance use?
+Does knowledge of this influence lead to stereotyping?